OpenSecEd/compsec/modules/intro/intro.md

-# About the course
+# First session: Course intro

-We start the course by a short introduction to the course and the topic.
+We will start the course with an introduction.
-All details about the course can be found in the [study guide][studyguide] --- read it!

-## Teaching and tutoring

-Interactive sessions will use [Zoom][zoom], in particular the [this room][zoom-room].
+This will happen [in Zoom][zoom-room], see the [schedule][schedule] for the date and time.

+[Zoom][zoom] is a tool for video conferencing.
 There are clients for the web browser (no installation), the computer (Linux, Mac, Windows) and smartphones (Android, iPhone).
-Note that it is mandatory to have functioning webcam and microphone (anyone with a smartphone has this and so does anyone with a laptop).
+Note that it is mandatory to have functioning webcam and headset (anyone with a smartphone has this and so does anyone with a laptop).

 You can also use this tool for yourselves too to have meetings in working groups, practice for presentations etc.: just start the client and create your own meeting.

-However, there will be in-classroom sessions too, like labs, seminars and presentations.

-## Group work

-Most of the work in the course will be done in a group.
-Start by creating or signing up to a group (see Working Groups below).
-These groups will be reused throughout the course, whenever group work is required.

-## Asynchronous communication

-The best way to get questions answered in the course is to post them in the course forum.
-Then any teacher can answer and other students can see that their question has already been asked and answered.
+All details covered during this session (and more) can be found in the [study guide][studyguide].
+Please make sure to read it.

 ## Times and schedule